ALai57/kaleidoscope/docs/setup.md

 First, clean the project and build an uberjar `lein do clean, uberjar`

 ## Building and testing with Docker
-After creating an uberjar build the docker container `docker build -t andrewslai .`
+After creating an uberjar build the docker container `docker build -t kaleidoscope .`

 If you'd like to run the server in a Docker container connected to an instance of Postgres running on localhost, you'll need to specify that you want it to run on the localhost network, and provide the correct environment variables for the database.
-`docker run -d --rm --network host --env-file=.env.local -p 5000:5000 andrewslai` There is a template for what the `.env.local` should look like in `env.local.example`
+`docker run -d --rm --network host --env-file=.env.local -p 5000:5000 kaleidoscope` There is a template for what the `.env.local` should look like in `env.local.example`

 If you'd like to run the server in a Docker container connected to an instance of Postgres running on an AWS database, you'll need to provide the correct environment variables for the database.
-`docker run -d --rm --env-file=.env.aws -p 5000:5000 andrewslai`
+`docker run -d --rm --env-file=.env.aws -p 5000:5000 kaleidoscope`